gilbertohasnofb/auxjad/docs/api/api-mutations.rst

 mutations
 =========

-The |mutations|_ subpackage contains mutation functions, which mutate an input
+The |mutations|_ subpackage contains functions that mutate an input
 |abjad.Selection| in place and have no return value.
 Auxjad automatically adds
 them as extension methods to |abjad.mutate()|.